eddierl/NZB-Trakt-chrome-extension/README.md

 NZB-Trakt
 =========
-This little Chrome extension strives to make life easier for Usenet users.
+This little Chrome extension strives to make life easier for Usenet users. <br>
 It allows you to download the NZB file of your favorite (Uncopyrighted) TV shows, and Movies, with a click of a button, directly from its Trakt.tv page.